No Bake Lactation Energy Bites

 And the recipe is sooooo easy!

-Also, this recipe is to make 12-14 one-inch size balls/ bites.
+Two notes.
+First, this recipe is to make 12-14 one-inch size balls/ bites.
 You can very easily double the recipe if you want to make larger bites or just a larger quantity.
-My recipe only calls for ¼ cup of honey.
+Second, my recipe only calls for ¼ cup of honey.
 To me this sounds like it won’t make the bites sweet enough, but they definitely taste plenty sweet with just the ¼ cup.
 (Disclosure: this recipe contains affiliate links)

 No Bake Lactation Energy Bites:

-Mix everything up in a bowl, roll into balls, and coat in coconut!
+Mix everything up in a bowl, roll into balls, and coat in dried coconut!

 A few tips, though.
 First, the almond butter was really hard – I mixed it with the 2 tablespoons of warm water to soften it, and then added the honey.
 Once I had these wet ingredients combined, I added the oats, flaxseed meal and Brewer’s Yeast.
 You can combine all the ingredients by hand, or use a food processor.
 The food processor will give you a smoother texture because it will chop up the oats.